martincostello/blog/source/2023-11-29-native-aot-make-dotnet-lambda-go-brr.md

 ### Using Invariant Globalization

 Another constraint of native AoT is that if you use globalisation features, say for `DateTime` formatting, you also need to include the [ICU libraries via a NuGet package][icu-nuget] and enable [App-local ICU][app-local-icu].
+This is because the `provided.al2023` custom runtime based on [Amazon Linux 2023][al-2023] does not include the ICU libraries by default.

-The downside of this is that it adds a lot of size to the published application - in my case, it doubled the size of the published artifacts for native AoT.
+The downside of adding this is that it adds a lot of size to the published application - in my case, it doubled the size of the published artifacts for native AoT.
 Taking a look around in my code, I wasn't really actually using any features that needed culture-specific formatting support, so I was able to remove App-local ICU and use [invariant globalization][invariant-globalization] instead (`InvariantGlobalization=true`).

 ### Switch from Graviton (arm64) to x86_64